kubero-dev/kubero/README.md

 <br>
 Kubero [pronounced: Kube Hero] is a fully self-hosted Internal Developer Platform (IDP) that brings the workflows of Heroku to your Kubernetes cluster.
-It enables you to deploy your applications with a few clicks on the Dashboard or by CLI.
+It enables you to deploy your applications with a few clicks.
 It has a built-in CI/CD pipeline and supports multiple staging environments.
 <br>
 <br>